 Acknowledgements: The interface for tldr was originally created by Supritha Amudhu.
 Current maintainer of tldr is Khanh Tang.
 Former people involved include Jennifer Young, Chinzorig Dandarchuluun, Benjamin Wong, and Teague Sterling.

-tldr is a work in progress (October 06, 2024).
+tldr is a work in progress (November 20, 2024).
 Any faults are the responsibility of John Irwin chemistry4biology at gmail dot com.

 This work is supported by the National Institutes of Health (GM71896).